ArchetypalTech/PrayMachine/README.md

 2. add it to your path

-(the binary is located at [./markdown-to-world/target/debug/markdown-to-world](./markdown-to-world/target/debug/markdown-to-world))
+(the binary should be [./markdown-to-world/target/debug/markdown-to-world](./markdown-to-world/target/debug/pray-from-files))

 3. execute it